Overview

 I conducted usability testing and validation with facility managers or education users by presenting them prototype flows (e.g. connecting device, reacting to red alert, configuring activity) that informed the following:

-Iterations that refined iconography, data visualizations, terminology, settings and thresholds (within allowable within hardware constraints).
+• Iterations that refined iconography, data visualizations, terminology, settings and thresholds (within allowable hardware constraints).

-Integration tests: simulate alarms and confirm the user sees the expected change in dashboard/alerts.
+• Integration tests that simulate alarms and confirm the user sees the expected change in dashboard/alerts.

 Outcome & Impact